stevana/coverage-guided-pbt/README-unprocessed.md

 ## Testing some examples with the prototype

 ## Conclusion and further work

+* Makes more sense for stateful systems than pure functions?
+Or atleast properties that expect a sequence of inputs?

+* Don't rerun all commands for every newly generate command
+  + only reset the system when shrinking

 * Problem of strategy (pick something as basis for progress): coverage, logs, value of memory, helps bootstap the process.
 Generalise to support more?